Life Insurance Application Process: What to Expect & How to Apply

 What happens if I fail the life insurance medical exam?

 "Failing" a medical exam typically means the results reveal health issues that affect your rating classification and premium costs rather than automatic denial.
 If exam results show elevated cholesterol, high blood pressure, or other conditions, you may receive coverage at a higher premium (substandard rating) or with specific exclusions.
 In some cases, the insurer may postpone your application until you address health concerns and demonstrate improvement through treatment.
-Even with concerning results, you still have options including appealing with additional medical documentation, applying with insurers that specialize in high-risk applicants, or considering guaranteed issue policies.
+Even with concerning results, you still have options including appealing with additional documentation, applying with insurers that specialize in high-risk applicants, or considering guaranteed issue policies.

 Do all life insurance policies require a medical exam?